 - The "spar" or withy beds in the River Kennet

-- The Croft, a quiet green area near the parish church, given to the town in 1588,
+- The Croft, a quiet green area of just over one acre near the parish church, given to the town in 1588,

 - the weekly Wednesday market, and three charter sheep and cattle fairs (August and October) - now the market place in the High Street, (adopted by the Council) and